SquareGPS/navixy-api/docs/user-api/data-warehouse-api/getting-started.md

 ## Time Frame Limits

 The Raw IoT Data API allows you to request raw data for periods ranging from one to several months, depending on your plan restrictions.
 The maximum time frame for data retrieval is determined by your subscription plan, with a common limit for lower tiers being 30 days from the current date.
-Data stored beyond this period cannot be requested through the DW API.
+Data stored beyond this period cannot be requested through the Raw IoT Data API.

 ## Base URL